-Nearly 85% of the German population has personal liability insurance also known as Privathaftpflichtversicherung.
-So there must be a pretty good reason for this eh?
+Nearly 85% of the German population has personal liability insurance (Privathaftpflichtversicherung).
+So there must be a pretty good reason for this, eh?

-If you ever end up hurting someone or causing any property damage in Germany, you have the legal obligation to compensate that party.
+If you ever end up hurting someone or causing any property damage, you have the legal obligation to compensate that party.

 Not only this.
 You can be held liable for an unlimited amount for any damages you cause.
 This means even a once-in-a-lifetime freak accident could potentially put you in a lifetime of debt.

 - from the financial consequences of any unusual (or usual) accidents.